Xentraxx/GooglePhotosTakeoutHelper/README.md

 - **Screenshots**: Screenshots taken on your device
 - **Camera**: Photos from your device's camera app

+**Important**: These special folders are automatically distinguished from user albums and are not counted in album statistics.

 ### Special Folder Options

 GPTH provides several ways to handle these special folders: